 Situated on the banks of the river Charente amid vine-covered countryside, Cognac is undoubtedly one of France’s most idyllic towns.
 Today it remains famous for the production of the double-distilled spirit that proudly bears its name, and upon which Cognac’s prosperity depends.
 Indeed, most visitors to Cognac head straight to the legendary Cognac houses, perhaps unwisely overlooking the town’s other attractions, namely its splendid architecture and a surfeit of delightful cafés and restaurants.

 In 406 AD, Roman control over Gaul collapsed as northern tribes such as the Vandals repeatedly attacked the Western Roman Empire.
-After the so-called Dark Ages in which the Romans left a power vacuum in Western Europe, France fell under the control of the Frankish Merovingian and Carolingian dynasties, who ruled France from the 5th to the 10th centuries.
+After the so-called Dark Ages in which the Romans left a power vacuum in Western Europe, France fell under the Frankish Merovingian and Carolingian dynasties’ control, who ruled France from the 5th to the 10th centuries.

 By the Middle Ages, Cognac had become a thriving and prosperous town: a port was built to allow the precious salt cargo to be transported out of the region.
 In essence, this became a significant source of wealth in addition to Cognac’s burgeoning wine industry.
 Moreover, the town was granted tax privileges that favored its rapid development, and many beautiful houses and public buildings were constructed during this period.
-However, the outbreak of the Hundred Years War (1337-1453) would put an end to Cognac’s prosperity, as English and French forces battled to control the region’s lucrative salt and wine trades.
+However, the Hundred Years War (1337-1453) would end Cognac’s prosperity as English, and French forces battled to control the region’s lucrative salt and wine trades.

 In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494, and today, the town’s main square is named after him.
 Yet despite the arrival of Italian Renaissance culture, this would prove to be a very turbulent century for France, not least during the outbreak of The Wars of Religion (1561-1598) between Huguenots (Protestants) and Catholic loyalists.

-It is also during this period that the region started to become renowned for producing brandy – in the 16th-century Dutch settlers came to Cognac primarily to purchase salt.
+During this period, the region started to become renowned for producing brandy – in the 16th-century Dutch settlers came to Cognac primarily to purchase salt.
 However, the intrepid explorers also started developing a lucrative business trading local wines.
 However, the perilous sea journey would often render the wine rancid, and so the settlers needed an effective method of preserving it.
 They started by distilling the wine into eau-de-vie, which was a good solution for preservation, but eventually, they realized a second distillation made for a finer product.
 Voila – brandy, or rather Cognac, was born.
 Indeed, the word “brandy” comes from the Dutch word “brandewijn,” which means burnt wine.

 The 20th century would, of course, be marked by the outbreak of two world wars; as in the rest of the country, following the First World War, the population of Cognac declined significantly.
-Yet the post-war years were relatively prosperous for Cognac, the development of the French railroad system made exporting far easier, and Cognac became the drink du jour of the European upper classes.
+Yet, the post-war years were relatively prosperous for Cognac.
+The French railroad system’s development made exporting far easier, and Cognac became the drink du jour of the European upper classes.

 Sadly, the outbreak of the Second World War in 1939 would bring more suffering to the people of Cognac; by June 1940, the nation had capitulated and was divided into the Nazi-occupied north and the puppet Vichy regime in the south.

-Yet despite these hardships, any visitor to Cognac today cannot help but notice the town’s prosperous, confident air, which is primarily due to the monumental global success of its signature spirit.
+Despite these hardships, any visitor to Cognac today cannot help but notice the town’s prosperous, confident air, which is primarily due to the monumental global success of its signature spirit.
 But even if you’re not a fan of the local firewater, there are plenty of other attractions to keep you interested.
-The charming village of Saintes, which is a short drive away from Cognac and was the former Gallo-Roman capital of Aquitaine.
+The charming village of Saintes, a short drive away from Cognac, was the former Gallo-Roman capital of Aquitaine.
 Its cobblestone lanes, markets, cafés, and medieval buildings are fit for a king, just like the fine Cognac made today in this beautiful part of captivating France.

 Gastronomy & Wine

-While not every person in Cognac is a walking Larousse Gastronomique, eating and drinking well is of prime importance to the citizens of the Poitou-Charente region.
+While not every person in Cognac is a walking Larousse Gastronomique, eating and drinking well is of prime importance to the Poitou-Charente region’s citizens.
 Local gastronomy is based on two things: fresh, seasonal ingredients and considerable skill, which is often employed in the region’s leading Michelin venues, where world-class cooking is presented in an exquisite, refined setting.
 Highlights include fresh oysters and Charente lamb; the rich, thick grasses and a temperate climate are ideal for grazing sheep, complemented by an excellent selection of delicious local cheeses.